tanner-johnson2718/A-Car/README.md

 # A-Car
 Repo to hold content for a nerf mounter RC Car.
 Will use a linux based x86 device to serve as car controller.
-Will have a wifi card and XBOX 360 ctlr to on the x86 controller with a UI to drive/operation vehicle and display car sensors such as acceleromoters, speed, video feed from vehicle, current connection status, etc. The vehicle itself will be standard cheep RC car "hacked" to be a controlled by a beaglebone blue.
+Will have a wifi card and XBOX 360 ctlr to on the x86 pc with a UI to drive/operation vehicle and display car sensors such as acceleromoters, speed, video feed from vehicle, current connection status, etc. The vehicle itself will be standard cheep RC car "hacked" to be a controlled by a beaglebone blue.
 Initial goal it to simply